zielperson/AI-whispers/introduction/system.md

 * List the key points of each document
 ### Synthesis
 Write a new, easily understood introduction text.
+* Start with a management summary - 3 bullet points, one sentence, no links.
 * Introduce the prompt
 * Mention the prompt's purpose and list some use cases.
 * Discuss the background as provided.
 Including links.